 Insurance companies must follow strict standards when handling claims in Washington.
 They must:

 When they fail to fulfill these duties, the claim process can break down and sometimes become bad faith.
-Let’s start by looking at the most common reasons an insurance company might deny a claim.
+Let’s start by looking at the most common reasons an insurance company might deny a claim – including homeowners, life, and motor vehicle (such as car or motorcycle crash) policies.

 1. The Policy Doesn’t Cover the Loss